MahimYadav2006/Myntra-Clone/README.md

 ---

 ### 📌 TODO (Future Enhancements)

--Connect with a real database (e.g., MongoDB or PostgreSQL) -Add authentication with JWT
+- Connect with a real database (e.g., MongoDB or PostgreSQL)
+- Add authentication with JWT
--Integrate product search and filter features -Implement real-time cart updates
+- Integrate product search and filter features
+- Implement real-time cart updates
--Stripe or Razorpay integration for checkout
+- Stripe or Razorpay integration for checkout

 ---
  ### 🧠 Learning Outcomes